RyanTL/lucida/README.md

 1. **Clone the Repository**: Download or clone the repository to your local machine.
 2. **Install XAMPP**: Ensure that XAMPP is installed and running on your machine.
 3. **Database Setup**: Configure the database settings in `config/database.php` to connect to your XAMPP SQL database.
+4. **Start the server**: Turn on the servers in XAMPP manager.
-4. **Access the Website**: Place the project folder in the `htdocs` directory of your XAMPP installation.
-Access the website by navigating to `http://localhost/business-consultant-website` in your web browser.
+5. **Access the Website**: Place the project folder in the `htdocs` directory of your XAMPP installation.
+Access the website by navigating to `http://localhost/lucida` in your web browser.

-## Features

-- **Responsive Design**: The website is designed to be responsive and user-friendly.
-- **Reusable Components**: The header and footer are included in all pages for consistency.
-- **Dynamic Content**: JavaScript is used to enhance user interaction and experience.

-## License

-This project is open-source and available for modification and distribution.